AAUP Ohio Conference

 Additionally, candidates must accept nomination by submitting a written acceptance, which is due at the same time as the nomination (see the form at the very bottom of this message).
 Any AAUP member from Ohio who is in good standing is eligible to nominate candidates and/or run for office.

-After the close of nominations, electronic ballots shall be sent via e-mail to Conference members in good standing by March 15.
+After the close of nominations, ballots shall be sent via mail or e-mail to Conference members in good standing by March 15.
 Completed ballots must be returned by mail or electronically no later than April 15.
 Write-in votes shall not be permitted.
 Results shall be announced no later than May 15.

-Footnotes: Per the Ohio Conference Code of Regulations “The voting members of the Board of Trustees of the Ohio Conference shall be the President, the Vice-President, the Secretary, the Treasurer, the immediate past President, any member from the State of Ohio then serving on the AAUP National Council or Executive Committee, an At-Large Member from a Private Institution, an At-Large Member from a Public Institution, an At-Large Member from either Private or Public Institution, and the Chairs of the Committees on Organizing, Private Institutions, and Two Year Institutions.
+Footnotes: Per the Ohio Conference Code of Regulations: “The voting members of the Board of Trustees of the Ohio Conference shall be the President, the Vice-President, the Secretary, the Treasurer, the immediate past President, any member from the State of Ohio then serving on the AAUP National Council or Executive Committee, an At-Large Member from a Private Institution, an At-Large Member from a Public Institution, an At-Large Member from either Private or Public Institution, and the Chairs of the Committees on Organizing, Private Institutions, and Two Year Institutions.
 All voting positions on the Board of Trustees shall be elected.

 The Chairs of the Committees on Academic Freedom and Tenure and Government Relations shall be non-voting, ex-officio members of the Board of Trustees.
 They shall be appointed by the President with the approval of the Trustees.
 All voting Board of Trustees positions, except for National Council or National Executive Committee members and immediate past President, shall be elected for two-year terms.

 For purposes of serving terms of office on the Board of Trustees, the year shall run from September 1 through August 31.
 Trustees who are National Council members or members of the National Executive Committee shall serve on the Board of Trustees as long as they hold their National positions.
 The immediate past President shall continue to serve on the Board for one year past the end of his/her term as President.
-The Chairs of the Committees on Academic Freedom and Tenure and Government Relations shall serve at the will of the President and the Trustees.
+The Chairs of the Committees on Academic Freedom and Tenure and Government Relations shall serve at the will of the President and the Trustees.” __________________________________________

 Consent Form